scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 Programmable Filter that enables a potentially faster development path.
 The Programmable Filter has a text property that stores a Python script to execute when the filter is updated.
-Inputs to the Programmable Filter as set up in the ParaView pipeline are available within this script.
-Complete specification of the output data set is possible within this script, including setting the output data type, the data set toplogy (i.e., type and number of cells), as well as point and cell arrays.
+Inputs to the Programmable Filter are available within this script.
+Complete specification of the output data set is possible within the script, including setting the output data type, the data set toplogy (i.e., type and number of cells), as well as point and cell arrays.

 At its core, the Programmable Filter is defined by VTK-derived class named ``vtkPythonProgrammableFilter``.
 Using the Python C API, the